LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-word.md

 * Only use images that support the text of the document
 * Try avoiding the use of an image instead of text
-* Make sure images have alt text unless they are decorative Language
+* Make sure images have alt text unless they are decorative

+### Language
 Leading screen reader software is multilingual.

-Language of document
+#### Language of document
-•	The language of the document must be set so that screen readers will read the document using the correct language profile Language of part of document
+The language of the document must be set so that screen readers will read the document using the correct language profile.

+#### Language of part of document
-•	Content within the document written in a different language to the document’s default language must be identified Tables
+Content within the document written in a different language to the document’s default language must be identified.

+### Tables
-•	Do not use tables to control layout
+* Do **not** use tables to control layout
-•	Use tables to communicate relationships between data
+* Use tables to communicate relationships between data
-•	Make sure headers are identified
+* Make sure headers are identified
-•	For WORD only - Provide a short descriptive caption for the table using Table Properties -> Alt Text
+* For **WORD** only - Provide a short descriptive caption for the table using Table Properties -> Alt Text
-•	Try to keep the table simple
+* Try to keep the table simple
-•	If the table is complicated, can it be split into multiple tables or into lists?
+* If the table is complicated, can it be split into multiple tables or into lists?

 Other things to take into account for accessibility Plain English